microsoft/fhir-starter/README.md

 ---

 ## Deployment
-To clone a GitHub Repo, you must use a GitHub Account.
+To clone a GitHub Repo, you must have a GitHub Account.
 Read [Getting Started](https://docs.github.com/en/get-started) for more information.

 To deploy resources in Azure, you must have a valid Subscription.
-Read [Get or Obtain a valid Azure Subscription](https://azure.microsoft.com/en-us/free/).
+Read [here](https://azure.microsoft.com/en-us/free/) about obtaining an Azure Subscription.

 __Next Steps__ Complete Setup steps detailed **[here](./scripts/Readme.md)**.